 • Depending on how many you are cooking for, you may need two or three baking sheets to fit all of the beans on.

-• Use a large bowl, or even two, for tossing the roasted green beans with the garlic-lemon sauce.
+• Use a large mixing bowl, or even two, for tossing the roasted green beans with the garlic-lemon sauce.

 • 8 people — 3 pounds